atrof/atrof.github.io/README.md

 * **LibDS** - curated list of Data Science books.
 It's a [repository](https://github.com/atrof/LibDS) and I\`m developing a "library-like" website using Django/Flask framework.

 * **AIgift** is a Django-based web application which can help you to choose the most suitable gift for your friend on the basis of his/her public data.
-Just in the very beginning but AIgift is available online already in dev-mode: [aigift.pythonanywhere.com](http://aigift.pythonanywhere.com).
+Just in the very beginning but [AIgift is available online](http://aigift.pythonanywhere.com) already in dev-mode.

 ## Others
 * **3200tweets** is a simple Python [script for grabbing tweets](https://github.com/atrof/3200tweets) using Twitter API and Tweepy package.